colintran/camkes-dataport/README.md

 # camkes-dataport
-2 components Master and Slave share a common data buffer whose structure is application-specifici defined
+2 components Master and Slave share a common data buffer whose structure is application-specific defined